Profund Advisors LLC Has $2.14 Million Stock Position in Warner Bros. Discovery, Inc. (NASDAQ:WBD)

 Profund Advisors LLC grew its stake in shares of Warner Bros.
 Discovery, Inc. (NASDAQ:WBD – Free Report) by 35.3% during the third quarter, according to the company in its most recent disclosure with the SEC.
 The fund owned 196,563 shares of the company’s stock after buying an additional 51,318 shares during the quarter.
 Profund Advisors LLC’s holdings in Warner Bros.
 Discovery were worth $2,135,000 as of its most recent SEC filing.

 A number of other hedge funds and other institutional investors have also recently modified their holdings of WBD.
 Moneta Group Investment Advisors LLC grew its stake in shares of Warner Bros.
 Discovery by 124,559.2% during the fourth quarter.
 Moneta Group Investment Advisors LLC now owns 28,075,738 shares of the company’s stock worth $266,158,000 after buying an additional 28,053,216 shares during the last quarter.
 Norges Bank bought a new stake in shares of Warner Bros.
-Discovery during the fourth quarter worth $196,222,000.
+Discovery in the fourth quarter worth $196,222,000.
 The Manufacturers Life Insurance Company grew its stake in shares of Warner Bros.
-Discovery by 1,151.3% during the second quarter.
-The Manufacturers Life Insurance Company now owns 19,467,210 shares of the company’s stock worth $244,119,000 after buying an additional 17,911,476 shares during the last quarter.
+Discovery by 1,151.3% in the second quarter.
+The Manufacturers Life Insurance Company now owns 19,467,210 shares of the company’s stock worth $244,119,000 after purchasing an additional 17,911,476 shares during the last quarter.
 Boston Partners bought a new stake in shares of Warner Bros.
-Discovery during the second quarter worth $125,599,000.
+Discovery in the second quarter worth $125,599,000.
 Finally, State Street Corp grew its stake in shares of Warner Bros.
-Discovery by 7.7% during the second quarter.
-State Street Corp now owns 118,339,932 shares of the company’s stock worth $1,483,983,000 after buying an additional 8,495,066 shares during the last quarter.
+Discovery by 7.7% in the second quarter.
+State Street Corp now owns 118,339,932 shares of the company’s stock worth $1,483,983,000 after purchasing an additional 8,495,066 shares during the last quarter.
 Institutional investors own 58.26% of the company’s stock.

 Warner Bros.
 Discovery Price Performance